balqui/prefscript/docs/doc.md

 #### Installing the system in an importable form

+Use the usual mechanism `pip install prefscript` (maybe preceded by super-user identification).
+This way, besides making the interpreter available as described in the previous section, you will be able to `import prefscript` into your own code.

 It is recommended that the installation is made in a virtual environment.
 It will install as well the module `pytokr` unless it is already installed.
-If you have `pytokr` in a virtual environment, consider using the same environment to install also `prefscript`.
-To do this, use the usual mechanism `pip install prefscript`.
+If you have `pytokr` already in a virtual environment, consider using the same environment to install also `prefscript`.
-Then, besides the previously described interpreter, you will be able to `import prefscript`.

 It may be easier to learn to use PReFScript by installing it in this way and then importing its main objects as